julian3bk/Sudoku_Solver/README.md

 # Sudoku_Solver
-PHY 504 Final Project a code that solves Sudoku puzzles
+## PHY 504 Final Project: A code that solves Sudoku puzzles

 A sudoku board is composed of a 9 by 9 grid of cells that can take values from 1 to 9.
 The board is subdivided into 9 3x3 boxes.
 The rules of the